19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Delving.md

 ## Tracking Turns
 ### Real Time Turns
 *(Recommended)*
-The referee uses a real timer (stopwatch) set for 6 minutes which tracks a [Delving](Delving.md) [Turn](Turn.md).
+The referee uses a real timer (stopwatch) set for 6 minutes which tracks a [Delve Round](Round.md#Delve%20Round).
 The referee should be descriptive but concise when describing the environment.
 This is a hazardous environment and time pressure serves to reinforce that reality.
 While in combat, the timer is stopped.

-If the players wish to do something that will take more time, the referee simply states how many [Turns](Turn.md) the [Delving Action](Action.md#Delving%20Action) will take and makes the appropriate number of [Delving Hazard Die](Delving.md#Delving%20Hazard%20Die) rolls.
+If the players wish to do something that will take more time, the referee simply states how many [Delve Rounds](Round.md#Delve%20Round) the [Delving Action](Action.md#Delving%20Action) will take.

+At the end of each [Delve Round](Round.md#Delve%20Round), the referee makes the appropriate number of [Delving Hazard Die](Delving.md#Delving%20Hazard%20Die) rolls, updates any relevant parts of the environment, and adjusts any ongoing timers.
-### Initiative
+### Initiative Turns
 *(Not Recommended)*
-When delving, PCs are tracked in [Delving](Delving.md) initiative.
+When delving, PCs are tracked in [Delving](Delving.md) [Initiative](Initiative.md).

 Each PC makes a [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Check](Check.md) and the PC with the highest roll goes first.
 Play passes to the left.
 Each PC gets a [Delving](Delving.md) [Turn](Turn.md) to do stuff that takes ~5 min, called a [Delving Action](Action.md#Delving%20Action).
 When each PC has had a chance to do this, the referee takes the Dungeon [Turn](Turn.md) (moving any monsters, shifting the environment, adjusting timers, etc.) and then the next [Delve Round](Round.md#Delve%20Round) starts.
 ## Delving Hazard Die